 - 1 cup of seasoned breadcrumbs

-- Boil the low sodium chicken broth in a 3-quart pan, once water comes to a boil add 2 cups of long grain white rice and stir.
+Boil the vegetable broth in a 3-quart pan, once water comes to a boil add 2 cups of long grain white rice and stir.
 Boil for about 3-4 minutes before covering with a tight-fitting lid and reducing heat to lowest setting.
 Leave the burner on the lowest heat setting covered for about 10 minutes, then completely turn off the heat source and let rice stand for about 5-6 minutes.